 Court-ordered drug rehab programs are successful when individuals within them accept their need for treatment and engage in active participation in their own recoveries.
 In addition, people in court-ordered drug and alcohol treatment programs may reap many benefits, including:

 - Acquiring the life skills, stress management techniques, and coping mechanisms necessary to maintain a substance-free life.
 Most rehab programs incorporate these key components in addition to detox, medication-assisted treatment, counseling and other treatments for a well-rounded recovery.

 - Structured environment, free from triggers and stressors.
-Often, what keeps people in a cycle of endless substance abuse is a trigger-heavy environment surrounded by people who enable abuse.
+Often, what keeps people in a cycle of endless substance use is a trigger-heavy environment surrounded by people who enable use.
 Private drug and alcohol rehab centers are often remotely located, affording both privacy and tranquility for complete healing.

 - Well-rounded treatment approach.
 Each person who comes to treatment comes with their own specific needs.
 The best treatment programs offer a blend of traditional treatments, holistic healing methods and alternative treatments for a comprehensive recovery plan.

 - Ongoing progress assessments.
 Rehab programs should always include ongoing clinical assessments to ensure a person is healthy, safe and on track with recovery goals.

 Risks Of Skipping Court-Ordered Treatment

 What happens if a person skips out on their court-ordered drug and alcohol treatment program?
 Failing to finish a legally mandated treatment program is a serious offense.
 Sending someone to court-ordered treatment is often in lieu of a more severe punishment, such as fines and jail time, and people who do not complete treatment may face these sentences instead.